JungleDome/FirScript/docs/source/user_guide/scripting_conventions.md

 # Scripting Conventions

-This document outlines the conventions for writing scripts for the TradePilot ScriptEngine.
+This document outlines the conventions for writing scripts for the FirScript ScriptEngine.

 ## General Rules